Function

 TB vaccine target population considerations.

-Adult vaccine.
-Safety and effectiveness Phase 4 studies should also be considered in relevant populations that have not yet been fully studied, e.g. QTF- population to confirm Phase 3 efficacy trend or that would not have been studied in Phase 3 e.g. elderly, HIV-infected adults.
+Adolescent/adult vaccine: Safety and effectiveness Phase 4 studies should also be considered in relevant populations that have not yet been fully studied, e.g. IGRA or TBST negative populations to confirm Phase 3 efficacy trend or that would not have been studied in Phase 3 e.g. elderly, HIV-infected adults, if not already studied, pregnant and breastfeeding individuals, people deprived of liberty.
+[TB vaccine target population considerations]

 Neonate/infant vaccine.
-Safety and protective efficacy should also be considered in sub populations such as pre-term neonates, neonates born to HIV-infected mothers that may not have been assessed in Phase 3 trials.
+Safety and protective efficacy should also be considered in sub populations such as pre-term neonates and neonates born to HIV-infected mothers that may not have been assessed in Phase 3 trials.

 Stage